top of page

 • How elders responded to care

-• What changes should you watch for
+• What changes they should watch for

 This leaves families anxious, uncertain, and often feeling like they still have to manage care on their own.